TraceSoftwareInternational/elephant-guard/README.md

 ## License

-The MIT License (MIT).
-Please see [License File](https://github.com/tuupola/slim-basic-auth/blob/3.x/LICENSE.md) for more information.
+The GNU General Public License v3.0 (GPL v3.0).
+Please see [License File](LICENSE) for more information.